densomobility/software-engineer-api-assignment/README.md

 ### Skateboard REST API

 In this assignment I decided to go with the MERN stack technology.
 I went with Heroku as my cloud application platform and Netlify to host my front-end.
-The front-end part
 Link to my front-end:https://clever-ardinghelli-a6b180.netlify.app/ link to the api:https://skateboard-rest-api.herokuapp.com/